 The valuations have been based where possible on a market approach using current market conditions, recent sale prices and other relevant information for similar assets in the local area.
 In these cases, where existing rents have been capitalised, the yield has been obtained by using market knowledge and evidence.
-The level of observable inputs is therefore significant, leading to £19.5 million of the value of the properties at 31st March 2017 being categorised at Level 2 in the fair value hierarchy.
+The level of observable inputs is therefore significant, leading to £19.5 million of the value of the properties at 31st March 2018 being categorised at Level 2 in the fair value hierarchy.

 The remaining valuation of £15.8 million has been based on an income approach using a discount rate, which are significant unobservable inputs, so have been categorised at level 3 in the fair value hierarchy.
 Such valuations are therefore sensitive to significant changes in rental income and in the discount rate used.

 In estimating the fair values of the investment properties, the highest and best use of the properties is their current use.
-A number of transfers to Property, Plant and Equipment were made in the year, following a review of the reasons for the council holding each property.